crowdfavorite-mirrors/wp-jetpack/readme.txt

 5. Spelling and Grammar demo.
 6. Gallery Carousel.
 7. CSS Editor
+8. Mobile Theme

 == Changelog ==

+= 1.8.1 =
+* Bug Fix: Stats: Fixed a bug preventing some users from viewing stats.
+* Bug Fix: Mobile Theme: Fixed some disabled toolbar buttons.
+* Bug Fix: Top Posts widget: Fixed a bug preventing the usage of the Top Posts widget.
+* Bug Fix: Mobile Theme: Fixed a bug that broke some sites when the Subscriptions module was not enabled and the Mobile Theme module was enabled.
+* Bug Fix: Mobile Theme: Made mobile app promos in the Mobile Theme footer opt-in.
+* Bug Fix: Twitter Widget: A fix to prevent malware warnings.
+* Bug Fix: Mobile Theme: Fixed a bug that caused errors for some users with custom header images.

+= 1.8 =
+* Enhancement: Mobile Theme: Automatically serve a slimmed down version of your site to users on mobile devices.
+* Enhancement: Multiuser: Allow multiple users to link their accounts to WordPress.com accounts.
+* Enhancement: Custom CSS: Added support for object-fit, object-position, transition, and filter properties.
+* Enhancement: Twitter Widget: Added Follow button
+* Enhancement: Widgets: Added Top Posts and Pages widget
+* Enhancement: Mobile Push Notifications: Added support for mobile push notifications on new comments.
+* Enhancement: VideoPress: Shortcodes now support the HD option, for default HD playback.
+* Bug Fix: Twitter Widget: Fixed tweet permalinks in the Twitter widget
+* Bug Fix: Custom CSS: @import rules and external images are no longer stripped out of custom CSS
+* Bug Fix: Custom CSS: Fixed warnings and notices displayed in debug mode
+* Bug Fix: Sharing: Fixed double-encoding of image URLs
+* Bug Fix: Sharing: Fix Google +1 button HTML validation issues (again :))
+* Bug Fix: Gravatar Profile Widget: Reduce size of header margins

 = 1.7 =
 * Enhancement: CSS Editor: Customize your site's design without modifying your theme.